Submit Innovative Solutions

 Targeted strategic capabilities for this focus area are:

-• Communication and Response Technologies: tools and approaches for advanced real-time risk communication and dissemination, logistics for materiel solutions and transportation networks
+• Communication and Response Technologies: Tools and approaches for advanced real-time risk communication and dissemination, logistics for materiel solutions and transportation networks.
+This includes tools to collect and analyze data to link recovery strategies and flood risk management alternatives across different scenarios.

-• Multi-Hazard Crisis Modeling Capabilities: advanced multi-hazard modeling tools that provide broad and quantitative impacts beyond project scale including infrastructure, environment, and socio-cultural issues, e.g., Post-Wildfire Risk Management; and war-gaming complex scenarios
+• Multi-Hazard Crisis Modeling Capabilities: Advanced multi-hazard modeling tools that provide broad and quantitative impacts beyond project scale including infrastructure, environment, community issues and war-gaming complex scenarios.

-• Risk Science and Decision Support: integration of data and models for robust data-driven optimized decision support tools, including engineering to support public health and integration of equity, social factors and economics
+• Risk Science and Decision Support: Integration of data and models for robust data-driven optimized decision support tools, including engineering to support community resilience and economics.

 Ecosystems